 Amir was born in Iran where he obtained his master’s degree in biotechnology from the University of Tehran.
-For his master thesis, he worked with Prof. Elahe Elahi to consider how Glaucoma-related genes expression is regulated by ocular microRNAs.
-Amir was introduced to concept of systems biology when he joined the School of Biological Sciences at IPM.
-He followed up this first experience by visiting the group of Prof. Jens Nielsen.
+For his master thesis, he worked with Prof. Dr. Elahe Elahi to consider how Glaucoma-related genes expression is regulated by ocular microRNAs.
+Amir was introduced to concept of systems biology when he joined the School of Biological Sciences at the IPM (Institute for Research in Fundamental Sciences).
+He followed up this first experience by joining the Novo Nordisk Foundation Center for Biosustainability (supervisor: Prof. Dr. Jens Nielsen).
 There, He implemented a computational workflow to be able to predict regulatory protein modules of human’s secretory machinery with a particular focus on GTPase superfamily.
 He also worked on the human cancer secretome database (HCSD) project.
-In the Aebersold group and as a PhD candidate, he is involved in the proteomic characterization of bacterial systems such as Escherichia coli and Mycobacterium tuberculosis using DIA/SWATH-MS based methods in the context of a larger Swiss consortium (TbX) and NIH funded program (Omics4TB).
+In the research group of Prof. Dr. Ruedi Aebersold (IMSB-ETH Zurich) and as a PhD candidate, he developed and applied various computational workflows to analyze multi-omics datasets.
+He worked on various biological systems ranging from bacteria to human.
+He is currently a bioinformatics scientist at EPFL (mentors: Prof. Dr. Kristina Schoonjans and Prof. Dr. Johan Auwerx) to work on different omics data in the context of precision medicine.